The number of overseas Filipino workers has continuously been increasing in number over the years.

-They want to play hero
+They want to play the financial hero

 May problema ka sa pera?
 Problema ko na rin yan!

-Why not pool something from a your savings and contribute a small amount you are happy to extend every time someone appeals for fund?
+Why not pool something from your savings and contribute a small amount you are happy to extend every time someone appeals for the fund?
 In this way, you’ll not be financially burdened at once and prepared to give to more people who have the same needs in the future.
 Someone complained you gave so little?
 Unless they are part of your nuclear family, they are not entirely your responsibility.

 They are willing to be the sole breadwinner